-ACED 3860 Program Development in Adult and Continuing Education
+ACED 3860 Program Development in Adult and Continuing Education l to 6 credit hours

 Insight into, and working knowledge of, the field of adult and continuing education programming.
 Emphasis is given to understanding the practical and theoretical foundations upon which adult program formation is based, and reflects the needs and interests of the individual, recreation leisure community, and industry.